 Our rabbits mainly live as a group on bedding and straw on the ground.
 Each room offers cover and several hideouts.
 If required, small groups of up to four animals are also kept in spacious cages interconnected by removing partitions.
 Each animal is thus provided with individual opportunities to retreat.

-Our alpaca herd lives on a large outdoor area with grazing land, sandpits, and fields of gravel, which was designed by a zoo design office.
+Our alpaca herd comprising 22 animals lives on a large outdoor area with grazing land, sandpits, and fields of gravel, which was designed by a zoo design office.
 The animals can use their spacious, bright stables at any time.

-We also keep the established planarian strain Schmidthea mediterranea.
+We also keep the established planarian strain Schmidtea mediterranea.

 We keep African clawed frogs in a freshwater system of aquaria, where they can use hiding places and artificial rafts.
 The water temperature is 18 °C.

 Our starfish, in contrast, are saltwater aquatics, which are kept at 16 °C. So-called ‘living’ stones, which are covered with algae and bacteria, create water vortices and enrich the basins.

 In addition, we keep the established planarian strain Schmidthea mediterranea.
 Planarians are simple, flattened, worm-shaped invertebrates that mostly live parasitically.

 In the future, the jellyfish Clytia hemisphaerica will complement our species spectrum, for which we are currently establishing a husbandry.

 For our aquatic animals it is important that the respective water corresponds to their domestic conditions in the best possible way.
 For the frogs these are the African ponds, for the starfish it is the sea water of the Pacific Ocean.
 The water parameters (hardness, salt concentration, pH-value, and pollutants) are constantly controlled and kept or adjusted by targeted water replacement.